Kotlin/kotlinx.coroutines/coroutines-guide.md

     }
     delay(1300L) // delay a bit
     println("main: I'm tired of waiting!")
-    job.cancel() // cancels the job
-    delay(1300L) // delay a bit to ensure it was cancelled indeed println("main: Now I can quit.")
+    job.cancelAndJoin() // cancels the job and waits for its completion println("main: Now I can quit.")
 }
 ```